Attorney for Disability Insurance Benefits NJ

 - Supporting your family members

-Disability benefits are designed to help people manage their financial situation when a severe impairment keeps them from working.
+Disability benefits are designed to help people manage their financial situation when a severe medical problem keeps them from working.
 These benefits act as a social safety-net, put into place to give people in need a resource allowing them to manage their medical condition and living expenses.
 If you are found disabled then you may also be eligible for free health coverage through Medicaid or low cost health coverage from Medicare.

 The amount of income varies among disability claims.
 Supplemental Security Income (SSI) is based on current monthly income and resources.
 On the other hand, Social Security Disability Insurance (SSDI or SSD) is largely contingent on the amount of money the claimant has paid into Social Security via their payroll taxes during employment.